sudar/dotfiles/README.md

  - ctags
  - octave

-Earlier I was using the above dotfiles on a Mac as well as a Ubuntu desktop.

-These days I am using it mostly on my Mac alone running zsh shell.
+Earlier I was using the above dotfiles on a Mac and a Ubuntu desktop.
+But these days I am mostly using it on a Mac and a Windows machine with WSL running ZSH shell.

 Inspiration
 ----------------